konnov/protocols-made-fun/_posts/2025-12-15-tftp-symbolic-testing.md

 > In order to create a connection, each end of the connection chooses a TID for
 > itself, to be used for the duration of that connection.
 The TID's chosen for a
 > connection should be randomly chosen, so that the probability that the same
-> number is chosen twice in immediate succession is very low.”
+> number is chosen twice in immediate succession is very low.

-Well, in our test run, the event of low probability happened:
+Well, in our test run, the event of low probability happened (actually, I gave the TFTP server a small range of ports to use):

 <picture>
   <img class="responsive-img"